 Strong capital structure.
 We believe we have great financial resources in Taiwan.
 Our low debt-to-equity capital structure, together with our strong operating cash flows, provides us with the flexibility and resources to invest in capital intensive and growing businesses.
-We continue construction of our existing 4G mobile broadband networks, our expansion of fiber to the x, or FTTx, broadband access services, IP-based MOD/OTT services, fixed-line/mobile VAS, ICT-related services and service platforms.
-We will also continue to make investments in or to acquire other companies which provide complementary telecommunication VAS, contents and ICT-related services to further expand our business and offer new products and services.
+We continue enhancement of our existing 4G mobile broadband networks, our expansion of FTTx broadband access services, IP-based MOD/OTT services, fixed-line/mobile VAS, ICT-related services and service platforms.
+In addition, we also deploy Pre-5G Narrowband-IoT and LTE Cat-M1 networks for IoT applications.
+We will also continue to make investments in or to acquire other companies to enhance our emerging businesses and to further expand our business.